 “The Institute of Medicine [IOM] Report Sodium Intake in Populations: Assessment of Evidence

 Summary of Primary Findings and Implications for Clinicians”

 Yikes!
 It is precisely these high-risk patients who have been told for decades that they must lower their salt intake dramatically to be healthy.
-Now the IOM is saying that this advice might have been wrong.
+Now the IOM is saying that this advice to follow a low salt diet might have been wrong.

 The Institute of Medicine represents the best and the brightest in American medicine.
 These experts are considered the final authority on most medical issues.
 Although they do suggest that a high-sodium diet is common in the U.S. and that we should try to moderate our salt intake, they also urge caution about the guidelines set by public health organizations to get sodium intake below 1500 mg daily.

 Okay, that’s just the first article that challenges standard wisdom and policy.
 Here’s the knock-out punch.
 The November 2013 issue of The American Journal of Medicine has a review article titled: “Dietary Sodium Restriction: Take It with a Grain of Salt.”

 Strap on your seatbelt.
 These experts have reviewed the research on sodium and they are far more outspoken than the Institute of Medicine.
 They contradict the American Heart Association’s goal to achieve “Ideal Cardiovascular Health” by lowering dietary sodium to 1500 mg per day.
 Here are some selected quotes:

 Low Sodium Intake and Blood Pressure: